Classroom Support Services

 An important part of any nursing program is an immersive simulation experience that allows students to learn and experience real-life scenarios in a safe and controlled environment.
 This GCU Live Lesson gives students an opportunity to take part in an immersive simulation experience from the comfort of their desks using virtual simulation technology.
 Through this simulation experience, students will ask their patients questions, monitor their vitals, make decisions and learn more about what it’s like to be a nurse.

-* Requires student to have access to a computer
+Requires student to have access to a computer

 Methods of Wound Closure - Suture Clinic

 Ever been to the emergency room for stitches?
-During this lesson, students will learn the common techniques doctors use to close wounds in the clinical setting.
+During this lesson, students can learn the common techniques doctors use to close wounds in the clinical setting.
 By following step-by-step instruction, students will perform a fundamental medical stitch known as the simple interrupted suture.

 Nutrition Kitchen